 To create a new transfer, you have to click on the plus symbol in the bottom center and click on “Transfer” in the lower right corner.
 You can then edit your transfers in the same way as in the previous chapters and add further information.
 By default, a one-time transfer is created, but you can also create a recurring transfer by specifying an interval in the “Repeat” field.
 In contrast to a normal transaction, you have to define a source account and a target account.

 As shown in the screenshots, for example, an amount of USD 5,000 is transferred from the current account (source) to the savings account (target).
-A transfer is categorized by default with a specific group.
-This special group has the property that transactions with this categorization are not evaluated.
+A transfer is categorized by default with a specific category.
+This special category has the property that transactions with this categorization are not evaluated.
 The two transfers are taken into account in the account balance, but not in the monthly balance sheet.
 As a rule, transfers are only money movements and should therefore not be evaluated as a profit or loss.
-However, if you also want to see the transfers in the balance sheets, you can easily edit the special group “Transfer” in the group settings and set it to “evaluated”.
-Alternatively, you can of course categorize your transfers with another group.
+However, if you also want to see the transfers in the balance sheets, you can easily edit the special category “Transfer” in the category view and set it to “evaluated”.
+Alternatively, you can of course categorize your transfers with another category.

-Hint: Transfers are categorized with a special group so that these are not taken into account in the profits and losses, but only in the account balances.
-You can also categorize your transfers with other groups or set the mode of the special group to “evaluated”.
+Hint: Transfers are categorized with a special category so that these are not taken into account in the profits and losses, but only in the account balances.
+You can also categorize your transfers with other categories or set the mode of the special category to “evaluated”.

-The two transfer bookings always remain linked.
-Do you change e.g. the amount or the date of the transfer, the changes affect both the source account and the target account.
+The two transfer entries always remain linked.
+Do you change for example the amount or the date of the transfer, the changes affect both the source account and the target account.
 If you delete an element of the transfer, both elements will be removed.

 The account balance is the sum of all income, expenses and transfers to a specific account at a specific point in time.